Template Functions

 omit

-, except it returns a new dict
+The omit function is similar to pick, except it returns a new dict with all

 the keys that do not match the given keys.